An artists journey

 Snow, wind, cold - all the ingredients for a great photo shoot.©Ed Schlotzhauer

 It’s the outdoors that motivates me.
-I’m a hunter, that’s where I find most of my prey.
+I’m a hunter.
+That’s where I find most of my prey.
+And my inspiration.
+It is not an uncommon obsession.
+Look at publications like Luminous Landscape, Nature Photographer’s Network, Outdoor Photographer magazine and many others.

 To the painters, if working outside motivates you, excellent.
 We share a common bond.
-But you didn’t just invent the concept and it is certainly not unique to painting.
-Plein air is not even an artistic term.
+I hope the outdoors inspires us both to do our best work.
+But working outdoors is not a new concept or unique to painting.
+Plein air just means “outside”.

 I’ll be looking for you outside.
-But I’ll be moving about a lot discovering a lot of things while you are rooted in one place for hours.
-Not better or worse, but very different.
+But we will just pass each other.
+I’ll be moving about a lot discovering and shooting a lot of things while you are painting.
+Not to say one is better or worse, just very different art forms.
 Both en plein air.
-Sorry if I step on your concept.
+Let’s wave to each other.

 Out of Focus